The short statured troublemaker.

 In the early fall, Sofi developed a nasty cough.
 Together with a fever and a body that generally felt very wrought, she felt sick like a dog.
 Unbeknownst to her, she caught pneumonia.
 She’d been sick before and thought she could simply power through it, but she kept getting worse and worse.
 After struggling to stay awake and find something to eat, she passed out on the streets.

 When she came to, she found herself in a hospital.
-This is where she met Ellie, a nurse of imposing size, who had cured her of her illness.
+This is where she met Ellie, a doctor of imposing size, who had cured her of her illness.
 Ellie was curious about who Sofi was, since the hospital couldn’t let a child back out on the streets without knowing there’d be anybody to take care of her.
 Sofi didn’t want to tell her anything, but Ellie’s genuine concern about her made her soften up a little and give up her name.

-The situation didn’t turn much better when Ellie returned after doing some research on her.
+The situation didn’t turn out much better when Ellie returned after doing some research on her.
 She had found out Sofi was parentless, homeless and reported missing.
-This lead into a huge argument of what should be done with her.
-Ellie strongly argued that she should she go back to live with her grandparents and start school again.
+This led into a huge argument of what should be done with her.
+Ellie strongly argued that she should go back to live with her grandparents and start school again.
 Sofi had to open up even more to explain why she wasn’t going to let that happen.
-It was the suggested that she could move into a foster home or with Ellie herself.
+It was suggested that she could move into a foster home or with Ellie herself.
 But Sofi would have none of it.

 Ellie compromised that if she let Sofi live by herself in a place she’d rent for her, help her go to a different school AND have her visit Ellie every now and then, she’d agree to let Sofi go.
 It was something she could get behind.
-She wasn’t sure why this nurse had taken such a liking to her, but a warm and safe place to stay in was something she had truly missed.
+She wasn’t sure why this doctor had taken such a liking to her, but a warm and safe place to stay was something she had truly missed.
 She didn’t care much for the school aspect of the deal, but she figured it could help her pass the boredom.

 Sofi accepted the terms.
 Until all the preparations were made, Ellie made her stay at the hospital.
 When she finally got to see what her new place looked like, she didn’t know whether to be disappointed or amazed.
 Before her was a slightly run-down two story house.
-While Ellie gave her a tour of the house she explained that she was able to let Sofi live in there due to the extremely low rent.
+While Ellie gave her a tour of the house she explained that she was able to let Sofi live there due to the low rent.
 All Sofi had to do if she wanted to stay was to stay in school.

-Ellie accompanied Sofi to her first day on the new school, making sure everything went smoothly.
+Ellie accompanied Sofi to her first day at the new school, making sure everything went smoothly.
 She had to repeat two classes due to her long absence, meaning she started mid 4th grade again.
 Even though she was around two years older than her new classmates, she was shorter than all of them.
 She had her doubts about this, but after a few days nobody had made fun of her short height or called her names.
 It was refreshing to be left alone.
 Still, she did not really care to make friends with anybody.

 After around two weeks, Sofi was invited to Ellie’s place.
 It was a luxurious villa, which made her feel a bit excited to be able to enter it.
 But before they could do so, Ellie had something important to tell her about her adoptive daughter, Zu.
 Like Sofi, she had been abandoned by her parents and was suffering the dire consequences of it.
 She was advised to be careful with her.
 How could anybody have had it worse than herself, Sofi thought.